timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 Second, the role of emotions in driving our decisions is [well-known](https://www.psychologytoday.com/us/blog/intense-emotions-and-strong-feelings/201012/it-or-not-emotions-will-drive-the-decisions-you) and mercilessly exploited in business applications such as marketing.
-As a result, our pre-decision feelings and emotions are explicitly noted on the introspection graph.
+As a result, we explicitly note our pre-decision feelings and emotions on the introspection graph.

 Third, following the learnings of
 "[rational emotive behavior therapy](https://en.wikipedia.org/wiki/Rational_emotive_behavior_therapy)" and